Baked Onion Rings

 - Place each coated ring on the baking sheet.
 Repeat with the remaining rings.

-- Spray the rings with cooking spray then place them into the oven.
+- Spray the rings well with olive oil cooking spray.

-- Bake for 10 minutes then flip the rings over carefully with tongs.
+- Flip the rings over carefully with tongs.

 - Remove from the oven and serve immediately.
 Enjoy.